molgenis/capice-resources/train_data_creator/README.md

 |         3        |      1.0      |
 |         4        |      1.0      |

+These sample weights follow the idea that [Li et al.](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-020-00775-w) originally had for the initial model.
+Applying sample weights that are lower than 0.8 have the chance to influence the end score too much in such a way that scores will not reach 0.0 for benign and 1.0 for pathogenic (beta1 iteration 1).
+Higher quality variants (2 labs or more confirming the consensus) should be rewarded with a higher sample weight.

 Now that sample weights have been mapped and applied, the large dataset can be split into the train-test and validation datasets.

 (split_datasets.py)

 The most important part about the splitting of the large dataset into the train-test and validation datasets is that the validation dataset is of high quality.
-This is done by randomly sampling 20% of high quality pathogenic variants (review score 2 or higher / originated from VKGL).
-Then the same amount of high quality benign variants (same requirements) is sampled.
+This is done by randomly sampling 50% of high quality pathogenic variants (review score 2 or higher, which means at least 2 labs have confirmed the consensus).

-To remove the randomly sampled validation dataset variants from the train-test dataset, the validation variants are added back to the train-test dataset and then the drop_duplicates() pandas method is called with the keep parameter set to False, this means that any and all duplicates are thrown away.
+Once 50% of high quality pathogenic variants have been sampled, an equal amount of benign samples of the same quality is sampled.
+These sampled variants now form the validation dataset.
+These validation samples are then merged back to the training dataset, after which an `pd.drop_duplicates(keep=False)` is performed, so all validation samples that were still in the train-test dataset are removed (since `sample` does not remove the dataframe entries).

 This results in the train-test and validation datasets, that are exported to the output argument after adding a pseudo-vcf header and pseudo-vcf columns (and merging critical information to the ID column).